Delish Slow Cooker Korean Beef is simple yet full of flavor. Perfect comfort food on a chilly winter night.

 This roast is tender and flavorful with little effort on your part!
 Whether you make your chuck roast in the oven or slow cooker the only real ‘work’ on your part is searing the meat and mixing the sauce.
 Then, low heat and time are all it takes.

-I made an Asian inspired spicy and sweet sauce with soy sauce, brown sugar, sesame oil, rice vinegar, ginger, garlic, and red pepper.
+I made an Asian inspired spicy and sweet sauce with soy sauce, brown sugar, rice vinegar, ginger, garlic, and red pepper.
 The sauce reduces down creating a sticky glaze that coats the roast perfectly.

 I served the pot roast with rice but noodles would be tasty too.
 The sauce sticks to the rice or noodles and creates a flavor-filled bite.